PacktPublishing/Node-Cookbook-3rd-Ed/8-Understanding-Microservices/content.md

 * Service discovery with DNS
 * Adding a queue based service

+* potentially one on logging ? or save this for the deployment chapter?

 ## Introduction

 Microservices are very much in vogue at the moment and for good reason.
 There are many benefits to adopting a microservices architecture such as: